exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 - Know how to use property accessors to customize visibility.
 - Know how to define the different types of properties.

-There is no way to enforce the use of backing fields in preference to auto-implemented properties or vice versa either through tests or by giving a steer in the scenario.
-The best we can hope for is that mentors' comments offer some opinion and the alternative.

-Similarly there is no way to distinguish between set/get-only properties and those with private accessors.

 ## Out of scope